 -

-from the 1971 Shaw Savill cruise brochure - the only year when
+1971 Shaw Savill cruise brochure - the only year when all three

-was withdrawn at the end of this season, although I doubt that
+at the end of this season, although I doubt that many people

-many people expected her to continue cruise for more than 30
+expected her to continue cruise for more than 30 years longer.

 -